jleeothon/conlanging/grammar/01-orthography.md

 | äi         | /ai/          |
 | äu         | /au/          |

-The vowels ⟨ŭ⟩ and ⟨ŏ⟩ are used in dictionaries and grammars to represent full vowels in vowel-zero alternations.
-They can be spelled without a diacritic otherwise.
+The vowel ⟨ŭ⟩ is used in dictionaries and grammars to represent full vowels in vowel-zero alternations.

 ### Consonants